 You are invited to the Campus Reading Celebration, which provides an annual opportunity for the campus community and public to share in a common intellectual experience.
-The book for the 9th annual Campus Reading Celebration is The Big Thirst: The Secret Life and Turbulent Future of Water by Author Charles Fishman.
-The centerpiece of the Campus Reading Celebration will be a visit by Author Charles Fishman on October 10, 2013 for all to attend!
+The book for the 10th annual Campus Reading Celebration is By The Lake of Sleeping Children: The Secret Life of the Mexican Border by Author Luis Urrea.
+The centerpiece of the Campus Reading Celebration will be a visit by Author Luis Urrea on October 16, 2014 for all to attend!

 CI students, faculty, and staff = FREE